idena-network/idena-docs/docs/developer/node/smart-contracts.md

 - `contract`: smart contract address
 - `args`: dynamic list of parameters which is specific to a particular predefined smart contract

-_Note: `TerminateContractTx` is not available for custom contracts.
+> _Note: `TerminateContractTx` is not available for custom contracts.
 In the future to minimize the state of the Idena node a mechanism that suspends inactive contracts will be introduced.
 If a contract is not used (by validated users) then it might be suspended.
 After N epochs the state of suspended contract might be deleted.
 Only Merkle root will be saved so anyone who saved the state of the suspended contract offchain could initiate its recovery._

 ## Contract addresses

 #### Custom contracts address

 The address of the custom contract is calculated as a hash from code hash, protobuf packed args and deploy attachment nonce.
-The contract address is the last 20 bytes of the hash.
+The contract address is the last 20 bytes of the hash (see [example](https://github.com/idena-network/idena-go/blob/master/vm/wasm/util.go#L19))

 You can call [`contract_estimateDeploy`](./smart-contracts-methods#contract_deploy-and-contract_estimatedeploy-methods) to calculate the address of the future contract.